LucaScorpion/local-discovery/README.md

 This will return the list of known agents in the local network (see "List the Agents" above).

+If the agent address is the same as the address of a known agent, the known agent will be replaced with the new one.

 ## Configuration

 The discovery server can be configured through environment variables.